Since 2005, travelers like you have helped us change the world through micro-donations.

-Female factory workers represent a vulnerable population.
+In Vietnam, there are about 2.1 million people working in the manufacturing industry, with women making up to 90% of the workforce.Female factory workers represent a vulnerable population.
 They are often young, under-educated women who move from rural areas in search of work.
 These workers receive a low salary and work long hours, but rely on the income security and independence this work provides.

-In 2019, as part of the broader project, your support will allow The Fred Hollows Foundation to achieve the following outputs for female factory workers in Vietnam:
+In 2018, as part of the broader project, your support contributed to the following outcomes for female factory workers in Vietnam:

 This pilot project enters its final year in 2019.

 At the end of the project period, successes and challenges will be re-viewed and new activities will be considered for the wider roll-out of the project to new factories in Vietnam.

 The Foundation currently supports nine projects across the country and continues to address avoidable blindness by supporting surgeries and screenings, training eye health professionals, providing equipment and new technology and advocating to make eye health a national priority.

 Interested donors need to contact The Foundation.